werthm/FooAna/README.md

 ### 0.4.0
 in beta testing
+* improved performance
-* new event class template with general-variable array
+* new event class template with general-variable array and using std::vector
+* using ROOT GenVector package
 * new A2 detector bit pattern (not compatible with earlier versions)
 * easy enabling/disabling of binned storage